yogeshvk1209/app_deployment/README.md

 # Demo app deployment

-Demo Python web app creation, dockerization and deployment on AWS
+Demo Python web app creation, dockerization and deployment on AWS.
+Using terraform for AWS resources creation and Nginx (installed and configured on EC2, as part of terraform) for High availability and  Load balancing.

 #  The app